netsec-ethz/hercules/README.md

    Requires:
     - gcc/clang
-    - linux kernel headers >= 5.0
+    - linux kernel headers >= 4.8
-    - go >= 1.14.1
+    - go >= 1.11

 ## Running

 > **WARNING**: network drivers seem to crash occasionally.

-> **WARNING**: due to the most recent changes on the branch `multicore`, the rate-limit `computation` is a bit off.
-  When setting the rate-limit with `-p`, keep this in mind and set a lower rate than you aim at.

 > **NOTE**: if hercules is aborted forcefully (e.g. while debugging), it can leave an XDP program loaded which will prevent starting again.
 						Run `ip link set dev <device> xdp off`.

 > **NOTE**: many things can go wrong, expect to diagnose things before getting it to work.

-> **NOTE**: Some devices use separate queues for copy and zero-copy mode (e.g. Mellanox).
-  Make sure to use queues that support the selected mode.
-  Additionally, you may need to postpone step 2 until the handshake has succeeded.

-1. Make sure that SCION endhost services (sciond, dispatcher) are configured and running on both sender and receiver machines.
+1. Make sure that SCION endhost services (sciond, dispatcher) are configured and running on both sender and receiver machines
-   For the most recent versions of Hercules, use a SCION version compatible to `v2020.03-scionlab`.

 1. Configure queue network interfaces to particular queue (if supported by device); in this example queue 0 is used.

     ```shell
     sudo ethtool -N <device> rx-flow-hash udp4 fn